Pivot / Social media / augmented reality / 2026

 The Archive Reading

 Snap belongs in the archive as a pivot case because it captures the 2026 version of a platform reset.
-AI is not only a feature layer; it is now being used to explain operating structure, staffing, product velocity, and profitability.
+AI is not merely a feature layer; it is now being used to explain operating structure, staffing, product velocity, and profitability.

 For operators, the lesson is sharp.
 Do not let AI efficiency be the whole story.
 Tell the market what the efficiency protects, what it improves, and how customers will feel the difference.
 Otherwise the brand lesson becomes simple: the company got smaller, but the promise did not get clearer.